The times, they are a-changing!

 Challenges to consider:

-- Aligning solutions with business objectives
+- Ensuring the solutions align with business objectives

 - Balancing emerging technologies with practicality